bohanfang/bohanfang.github.io/progress.md

 Reference: [FM], pages 300-305, 309-312.

+## Sep 24

+As an example, we studied the Swiss Cross as a construction of a genus $2$ Riemann surface together with a quadratic differential.
+We stated the Teichmuller existence and uniquess theorem, and explained the diffeomorphism map between $\mathrm{QD}_1(X)$ and $\mathrm{Teich}(S)$.
+The Teichmuller metric is a complete metric defined by the dilatation of the Teichmuller map relating two conformal structures.

+Reference: [FM], pages 313-315, 320-323, 330-332, 337-341.

 ---

 - [FM] Farb, B., & Margalit, D. (2012).
 A Primer on Mapping Class Groups.
 Princeton University Press.